The non-existence of some Galois representations of moderate dimension in small characteristic: Preliminaries

 Note that $2$ is not contained in the list of forbidden $3$-free parts of degrees in Corollary \ref{cor:lmfdb}, so we cannot rule it out without further assumptions.
 To be able to avoid it in Proposition \ref{prop:length1}, we use the following consequence of Brauer's Theorem on the independence of modular characters: if $G$ is a finite group and $p$ is a prime number, the number of (isomorphism classes of) irreducible $\bF_p$-representations of $G$ is equal to the number of conjugacy classes of elements of order coprime to $p$ in $G$.
 (See for instance \cite[Corollary 3 to Theorem 42, Section 18.2]{Se2}.)
 A well-known immediate implication is that every irreducible $\bF_p$-representation of a $p$-group is trivial.
 A more obscure consequence that we will use is: \begin{lemma} Let $p$ be an odd prime, $m\geq 1$ an integer, and consider the generalized dihedral group $G=(\Z/p\Z)^m \rtimes (\Z/2\Z)$.
 There are two irreducible $\bF_p$-representations of $G$, and both of them are one-dimensional. \end{lemma} \begin{proof} We get two irreducible one-dimensional $\bF_p$-representations by composing the canonical surjection $G\to (\Z/2\Z)$ with the two characters of $\Z/2\Z$ given by $1\mapsto \pm 1$.

 To see that this exhausts the irreducible $\bF_p$-representations of $G$, we have to count the number of conjugacy classes of elements of order coprime to $p$.
-But $G$ has \begin{itemize} \item $1$ conjugacy class of the identity element; \item $1$ conjugacy class consisting of all $p^m$ elements of order $2$; \item $(p^m-1)/2$ conjugacy classes of elements of order $p$ (each of these classes has cardinality two). \end{itemize} Therefore Brauer's result gives us precisely two irreducible $\bF_p$-representations. \end{proof} \begin{remark} The same argument and conclusion apply to the case of irreducible $\bF_p$-representations of the dihedral group $D_n=(\Z/n\Z)\rtimes (\Z/2\Z)$ for any odd integer $n$ divisible by $p$. \end{remark}
+But $G$ has \begin{itemize} \item $1$ conjugacy class of the identity element; \item $1$ conjugacy class consisting of all $p^m$ elements of order $2$; \item $(p^m-1)/2$ conjugacy classes of elements of order $p$ (each of these classes has cardinality two). \end{itemize} Therefore Brauer's result gives us precisely two irreducible $\bF_p$-representations. \end{proof} \begin{remark} The same argument and conclusion apply to the case of irreducible $\bF_p$-representations of the dihedral group $D_n=(\Z/n\Z)\rtimes (\Z/2\Z)$ if $n$ is a power of the odd prime $p$. \end{remark}